 7.5.9.6 Array training feedback

-Array training feedback command is used to notify the successful reception of the last Array training command.
+Array training feedback command is used to notify the successful reception of Array training commands.
 This is sent from PPC to DEV.
 The Array training feedback command shall be formatted as illustrated in Figure *-*.

 List of successfully received training commands indicates what numbers of Array training commands area successfully received by the PPC.